vybdev/vyb/SPEC.md

 - The root command (`vyb`) registers subcommands (e.g., `init`, `remove`, etc.) and dynamically loads additional commands (such as `refine`, `code`, `inferspec`) using embedded `.vyb` config files.
+- User-defined commands are loaded from `.vyb` files stored under `$VYB_HOME/cmd/`.
+- [TODO]: Also load user-defined commands from the `.vyb/` folder in the application root.
 - Project metadata is stored under a `.vyb` directory in the project's root, keeping track of configuration details in `metadata.yaml`.
 - The code uses a structured output schema to parse JSON responses from